 - Overstuffing of keywords: If you’ve used too many keywords in your title tag, Google might simply rewrite the title for you.
 Too many keywords are a big “no” for SEO title optimization.
 To avoid such a situation, focus on writing titles that are genuinely helpful for search users.

-- Alternate titles: Along with title tag, you might have added alternative meta titles.
+- Alternate titles: Along with the title tag, you might have added alternative meta titles.
 Sometimes, Google might pick any of the alternate titles and display them in search results.

 If you’ve written a relevant meta title, then this scenario shouldn’t concern you.
 In case you find that the title displayed in the SERPs is not appropriate, consider changing your title tags as well as your meta title.

-- Mismatch with the search query: If your web page matches a search query but your title doesn’t, Google might rewrite your title.
+- Mismatch with the search query: If your web page matches a search query, but your title doesn’t, Google might rewrite your title.

 To avoid this, you should focus on SEO title optimization for all of your web pages.